TeamEpochGithub/iv-q1-detect-sleep-states/src/hpo/README.md

 ## Configuration
 - `"kind": str`: The kind of HPO to use.
 Currently, only `"wandb_sweeps"` is supported.
 - `"apply": bool`: Whether to apply the HPO.
 If `false`, the HPO is disabled and `ConfigLoader.hpo` returns `None`.
+- `"count": int`: The number of runs to perform.
+If `count` is missing, it will run indefinitely.
 - `"sweep_configuration": dict`: The configuration for the HPO method if it is `"wandb_sweeps"`.
   See the [Weights & Biases documentation](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration) for more information.